SciRuby/rubex/README.md

 Although Rubex tries its best to support the Ruby syntax as much as possible, in some cases it is not feasible or necessary to provide full support.
 Following is a list of differences between Ruby and Rubex syntax:

+* All methods in Rubex (including `require` calls) must use round brackets for arguments.
+* No support Ruby blocks.
+* No support for class variables.
+* All methods and functions in Rubex must use the `return` statement for returning values.

 # Roadmap